ppreshant/flow_cytometry/notes-flowcytometry.md

 ## Processing
 - [ ] How to get the raw-data from the cytoset to just plot mean/median _similar to how Lauren Gambill's script does with flow..python_
+- [ ] Break the processing modules into functions that can be called interactively _ex: while figuring out the correct density fraction etc._

 ## flow rate
 - Tried using the flowAI's `flow_auto_qc` but it does not work due to number of cells incompatibility